informatics-isi-edu/chaise/docs/user-docs/logging.md

   - `facet-picker`: Used for facet picker.
   - `fk`: Based on `fk` stack node `type`.
   - `fk-picker`: Used for foreign key picker.
+  - `saved-query-entity`: Used for saved query create popup.
+  - `saved-query-picker`: Used for saved query apply picker.
   - `annotation-set`: Annotation list displayed on the viewer app.
   - `annotation-entity`: Each individual annotation displayed in annotation list of viewer app.